Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

-\begin{proof} Similarly to the proof of Lemma~\ref{lemma_pl2}, consider a minimal counterexample, in which Player~$2$ is given a graph~$G$ and finishes her turn with a graph~$G^{(i)} \succneqq \widetilde{G}$ and it would be worse for her to return~$\widetilde{G}$ instead.
-Suppose~$\widetilde{G} = G^{(k)}$ with~$k$ minimal, so the conversion of~$G$ to~$\widetilde{G}$ would cost her~$k$.
+\begin{proof} Similarly to the proof of Lemma~\ref{lemma_pl2}, consider the counterexamples in which Player~$2$ is given a graph~$G$ and finishes her turn with a graph~$G^{(i)} \succneqq \widetilde{G}$ and it would be worse for her to return~$\widetilde{G}$ instead.
+Take such a counterexample situation that is maximal with respect to the number of moves performed so far.
 Given~$G^{(i)}$, Player~$1$ can define~$G^{(i+1)}$ as the new input for Player~$2$ (including the case that~$i+1 = k$).
 The conversion costs~$i$ for the moves of Player~$2$ and~$1$ for Player~$1$, so altogether~$i+1$.
-Since we have chosen a minimal counterexample, from now on, we can assume that Player~$2$ always returns the stabilization of her input.
+By the maximality of the counterexample, from now on, we can assume that Player~$2$ always returns the stabilization of her input.
 If~$i+1 = k$, that is~$G^{(i+1)} = \widetilde{G}$, the costs are the same as if Player~$2$ had chosen to stabilize~$G$ herself.
 If~$i+1 < k$, Player~$2$ now needs~$k-(i+1)$ additional moves to stabilize~$G^{(i+1)}$, because~$\widetilde{G^{(i+1)}} = \widetilde{G}$ by Lemma~\ref{lem:monoton}.
 So the conversion costs are~$i+1+\big(k-(i+1)\big) = k$.
 That is, in all cases, Player~$1$ can choose to pursue a strategy such that the costs are at least as high as when Player~$2$ always returns stable graphs. \end{proof}

-To see that the duration of the game yields an upper bound on the number~$\WL(G) \coloneqq \WL_2(G)$ of iterations of the Weisfeiler-Leman algorithm on input~$G$, it suffices to describe a strategy for Player~$1$ with which the game has costs at least~$\WL(G)$.
-For this, Player~$1$ can simply recolor the vertices according to the first iteration of the Weisfeiler-Leman algorithm and define the graph~$G^{(1)}$ as the input for Player~$2$.
+To see that the total costs of the game yield an upper bound on the number~$\WL(G) \coloneqq \WL_2(G)$ of iterations of the Weisfeiler-Leman algorithm on input~$G$, it suffices to describe a strategy for Player~$1$ with which the game has costs at least~$\WL(G)$.
+For this, Player~$1$ can simply recolor the arcs according to the first iteration of the Weisfeiler-Leman algorithm and define the graph~$G^{(1)}$ as the first input for Player~$2$.
 Corollary~\ref{cor_p2} states that it is optimal for Player~$2$ to perform the entire Weisfeiler-Leman algorithm on her input.
 Thus, she could not do better but to perform the remaining iterations of the algorithm on~$G^{(1)}$, resulting in costs that are at least~$\WL(G)$.
 (They could be higher because the game does not end before the discrete partition is reached.)

+We therefore obtain the following corollary, which allows us to analyze the costs of the described game in order to obtain an upper bound on the number of iterations of the~$2$-dimensional Weisfeiler-Leman algorithm.